Domestic Violence and Abuse

 This is not a legal definition.

-Please visit the Bedfordshire Domestic Violence and Sexual Abuse Partnership for further information on partnership working in Bedfordshire.
+Please visit the Bedfordshire Domestic Abuse Partnership (BDAP) for further information on partnership working in Bedfordshire.

 The Bedfordshire Domestic and Sexual Abuse Partnership brings together the main statutory and voluntary agencies who are working together to provide and improve services in relation to domestic abuse & sexual abuse across Bedfordshire.
 The Partnership is actively implementing Strategies and Action Plans which are available on request.